 Those who possess perfect analytical, project management, and interpersonal skills are outsourcing managers.
 This person should monitor and lead outsourced projects.
-Usually, it involves several critical responsibilities.
+Usually, it involves several critical outsourcing manager duties and responsibilities.

 A manager should take care of different stages of project development.
-This specialist must know how to allocate a client’s company funds and plan schedules.
+One of the primary outsourcing manager duty is knowing how to allocate a client’s company funds and plan schedules.
 It’s up to the outsourcing manager to study various documents and approve proposals.
 Often, these experts have to control the performance of outside vendors.

 Table of Contents